 COVID-19 has now been confirmed in 181 countries/regions, has infected over one million people and claimed more than 54,000 lives (Source: JHU; as of April 3, 2020).
 China faced the initial onslaught of the novel coronavirus (COVID-19) and was eventually forced to impose stringent travel restrictions and partial/complete shutdown of its factories.
 Many Chinese factories, manufacturing products for companies all over the world, experienced decreased production.
+In this article, we shall look deeper into how Chinese technological innovation surges forward.
+US enterprises must consider how their innovation may affect this competitive global market.

 Preliminary data from the National Bureau of Statistics of China indicated a 13.5% dip in industrial production index for January and February.
 Exports tumbled by 17%.
 Retail sales dropped by 21%.
 Fixed asset investment decreased by 24.5%.
 As a result, China’s GDP projections for the first quarter of 2020 have been revised from 5.9% to 0.2% YoY growth.
 As such, this slow-down will have a ripple effect on global industries that rely on China either directly or indirectly.